Chromatography, as you know, is a lab-technique that analyzes the components of a mixture by separating them.

 This method was first used for the separation of plant extract on a 2mm layer of alumina loaded on a glass plate.
 The principle of separation is adsorption.
 One or more samples are spotted onto the adsorbent coated over a chromatographic plate.

-This plate is partially dipped into a mobile phase, as shown in the picture above.
 The solvent moves along the adsorbent.
 The sample components move along with the mobile phase with different rates based on their affinity to the adsorbent.
-This leads to the separation of components which are detected with visualizing agents.

-This thin layer chromatography, similar to paper chromatography, can be used to analyze any type of sample.
+This thin-layer chromatography, similar to paper chromatography, can be used to analyze any type of sample.
 But it is routinely used to analyze plant extracts, drugs, carbohydrates, proteins, antibiotics, vitamins, etc.

 Ion-exchange chromatography

-Here the mixture of charged ions is separated using an ion exchange resin.
-There occurs a reversible exchange of similar ions between those present in the mobile phase and the ion exchange resin.
 This exchange is based on the relative affinities.
-For a sample to be separated by this method, it should have charged particles as anions or cations.
+For a sample to be separated by this method, it should have charged particles such as anions or cations.
 As seen in the equation below,

 Resin-H+ + M+ (mobile solution) ————–> Resin-M+ + H+ (in mobile solution)